 And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand.
 (John 10:28-29)

 In other words, Satan cannot take anybody's salvation away from him, I cannot take it from him, his pastor/priest cannot take it from him, nor anybody else.
-Therefore, losing your salvation is not possible by somebody taking it from you.
+Therefore, losing your salvation is not possible by anybody else taking it from you.

 Can you Walk Out or Jump Out?

 Some claim that John 10:28-29 teaches that you cannot leave of your own accord either.
 However, what is the context of this passage?

 Verily, verily, I say unto you, He that entereth not by the door into the sheepfold, but climbeth up some other way, the same is a thief and a robber.
 (John 10:1)

 All that ever came before me are thieves and robbers: but the sheep did not hear them.
 (John 10:8)